Rockhopper-Technologies/pluginlib/doc/concepts.rst

         def abstract_property(self):
             return self.foo

-Abstract attributes call also be defined, but no guarantee is made as too what kind of attribute the child plugin will have, just that the attribute is present.
+Abstract attributes call also be defined, but no guarantee is made as to what kind of attribute the child plugin will have, just that the attribute is present.
 Abstract attributes are defined using :py:class:`abstractattribute`.